 The use of the Collaborative Law Model can take considerably longer and can cost far more than anticipated in that there are no external forces to push the progress of the case or court deadlines.
 If the process does not result in a settlement then there are significant negative consequences:

-- Each party’s team must resign and the parties must represent themselves or hire new lawyers
+- Each party’s team must resign and the parties must represent themselves or hire new divorce lawyers

 - The costs will include the costs of the failed Collaborative Law Model and the costs of the second model